Starting Your Search

 According to its official web site, the Federal Bureau of Prisons consists of more than 119 prison institutions, six regional offices, its headquarters office in Washington D.C., two prison staff training centers, and 28 community corrections offices.
 These numbers change each year due to prison openings and closings, so check the official website for the most up to date numbers.

 The Federal Bureau of Prisons is responsible for the custody and care of over 200,000 federal offenders in the federal prison system.
 Approximately 85 percent of these federal inmates are physically confined in correctional facilities or detention centers operated by the Federal Bureau of Prisons.
-The remainder of the inmates are confined through agreements with state and local governments or through contracts with privately-operated community corrections centers, detention centers, prisons, and juvenile facilities.
+The remainder of the inmates is confined through agreements with state and local governments or through contracts with privately-operated community corrections centers, detention centers, prisons, and juvenile facilities.

 The Federal Bureau of Prisons is also responsible for carrying out all judicially mandated federal executions (other than those carried out under military law) in the United States and maintains the federal lethal injection chamber in Terre Haute, Indiana.